The Fuel vs. Fast Decision: When to Eat and When to Skip

 If you feel better eating, eat.
 You're not leaving gains on the table.
 This is also a good window to practice your fueling strategy for longer efforts.
 We covered how to build that here: The Gut Training Protocol.

-The bottom line: fasting is fine here if you want to.
-But it's not doing as much as you think.
+Fasting is fine here if you want to.
+It's just not doing as much as you think.

 Always fuel.